How “Vaneslip” Affects Liquid Ring Vacuum Pump Performance

 This decreases the seal, which then allows the high-pressure gas of the discharge segment to enter the vacuum inlet section of the pump.

 Vooner FloGard stainless pumps have blades that rotate without losing pressure from corrosion, offering greater efficiency.

 Performance Standard for Liquid Ring Vacuum Pumps and Compressors – 5th Edition, 2016

 The Fifth Edition of the Performance Standard for Liquid Ring Vacuum Pumps and Compressors presents industry standards and factory test methods.
 Definitions and nomenclature for liquid ring vacuum pumps and compressors are included along with design specifications, operating variables, correction factors, and figures that describe single and/or two-stage flat port plates, conical ports, and test set-ups for vacuum pump performance.
 Like all HEI standards, there is an appendix for conversion of English to SI units.

 Low to High Vacuum (4-26″ HgV; 300-15,000 ACFM); Single Stage Cone Port Vacuum Pumps

-Vooner’s Cone port pumps are the standard of quality in the world market for vacuum solutions involving carry over of liquids or solids and having the ability to re-establish original clearances and, therefore, recovering performance.
-Cone port openings are large enough to allow the carryover of process liquids (including condensing spray from inlet) and erosive solids from the process.
+Vooner’s Cone port pumps are the standard of quality in the world market for vacuum solutions involving carry-over of liquids or solids and having the ability to re-establish original clearances and, therefore, recovering performance.
+Cone port openings are large enough to allow the carryover of process liquids (including condensing spray from the inlet) and erosive solids from the process.